 - From March 1990 to October 1992, Assistant Professor, Università degli Studi di L’Aquila.

 - From December 2001 to May 2004, Computer Science Undergraduate Program Chair.

-- Professor of the following undergraduate courses: Algorithm and Computability Theory, Computer Architecture II, Computer Networks, Computer Networks Algorithms, Computer Science Laboratory: Algorithms and Data Structures, Computer Science Laboratory: Architecture, Computer Science Laboratory: Programming, Computer Science Laboratory II: Compilers, Computer Systems: Network Programming, Computing Machine Theory and Application, Elements of Computer Science, Knowledge Representation, Operating Systems, Programming Languages I: Compilers, Theoretical Computer Science: Languages, Computability, Complexity.
+- Professor of the following undergraduate courses: Algorithm and Computability Theory, Computer Architecture II, Computer Networks, Computer Networks Algorithms, Computer Science Laboratory: Algorithms and Data Structures, Computer Science Laboratory: Architecture, Computer Science Laboratory: Programming, Computer Science Laboratory II: Compilers, Computer Systems: Network Programming, Computing Machine Theory and Application, Distributed Systems and Computer Networks, Elements of Computer Science, Knowledge Representation, Operating Systems, Programming, Programming Languages I: Compilers, Theoretical Computer Science: Languages, Computability, Complexity.

-- Professor of the following graduate courses: Approximate solution of NP-hard Problems, Introduction to the Theory of Computational Complexity, Non-approximability of NP-hard Problems, On-line Algorithms, Probabilistically Checkable Proofs.
+- Professor of the following graduate courses: Analysis of Complex Networks, Approximate solution of NP-hard Problems, Introduction to the Theory of Computational Complexity, Non-approximability of NP-hard Problems, On-line Algorithms, Probabilistically Checkable Proofs.